-Rationale: Hyperlactatemia in sepsis may derive from a prevalent impairment of oxygen supply/demand and/or oxygen use.
+Rationale: Hyperlactatemia in sepsis may derive from a prevalent impairment of oxygen supply/demand and/or oxygen utilization.
 Discriminating between these two mechanisms may be relevant for the early fluid resuscitation strategy.

-Objectives: To understand the relationship among central venous oxygen saturation (Scv{O2}), lactate, and base excess to better determine the origin of lactate.
+Objectives: Understanding the relationship between central venous oxygen saturation (ScvO2), lactate and base excess to better determine the origin of lactate.

-Methods: This was a post hoc analysis of baseline variables of 1,741 patients with sepsis enrolled in the multicenter trial ALBIOS (Albumin Italian Outcome Sepsis).
-Variables were analyzed as a function of sextiles of lactate concentration and sextiles of Scv{O_2} .
-We defined the "alactic base excess," as the sum of lactate and standard base excess.
+Methods: Post-hoc analysis of baseline variables of 1741 septic patients enrolled in a multicentre trial (ALBIOS).
+Variables were analysed as a function of sextiles of lactate concentration and sextiles of ScvO2.
+We defined the 'alactic base excess', as the sum of lactate and standard base excess.

-Measurements and Main Results: Organ dysfunction severity scores, physiologic variables of hepatic, metabolic, cardiac, and renal function, and 90-day mortality were measured.
-Scv_O was lower than 70% only in 35% of patients.
-Mortality, organ dysfunction scores, and lactate were highest in the first and sixth sextiles of Scv{O} , Although lactate level related strongly to mortality, it was associated with acidemia only when kidney function was impaired (creatinine >2 mg/dl), as rapidly detected by a negative alactic base excess.
+Measurements: Organ dysfunction severity scores, physiological variables of hepatic, metabolic, cardiac and renal function and 90-day mortality.

+Main results: ScvO2 was lower than 70% only in 35% of patients.
+Mortality, organ dysfunction scores, lactate were highest in the first and sixth sextiles of ScvO2.
+Although lactate level related strongly to mortality, it was associated with acidemia only when kidney function was impaired (creatinine >2 mg/dL), as rapidly detected by a negative alactic base excess.
 In contrast, positive values of alactic base excess were associated with a relative reduction of fluid balance.

-Conclusions: Hyperlactatemia is powerfully correlated with severity of sepsis and, in established sepsis, is caused more frequently by impaired tissue oxygen use, rather than by impaired oxygen transport.
+Conclusions: Hyperlactatemia is powerfully correlated with severity of sepsis and, in established sepsis, is caused more frequently by impaired tissue oxygen utilization, rather than by impaired oxygen transport.
 Concomitant acidemia was only observed in the presence of renal dysfunction, as rapidly detected by alactic base excess.
 The current strategy of fluid resuscitation could be modified according to the origin of excess lactate.

-Keywords: sepsis; lactic acidosis; venous oxygen saturation; base excess
+Key words: sepsis, lactic acidosis, venous oxygen saturation, base excess